MoyDeev/MoyDeev/README.md

 # Hi, I'm MoyDeev👋

 Hello!
-I'm Moy, a Computer Systems Engineering student about to graduate from Instituto Tecnológico Superior de Teziutlán (TecNM).
-During my final semester, I've specialized in cloud application development with a Full-Stack focus.
-I've also participated in various projects, strengthening my Full-Stack skills.
+I'm Moy, a Computer Systems Engineering graduate from Instituto Tecnológico Superior de Teziutlán (TecNM).
+During my studies, I specialized in cloud application development with a Full-Stack focus.
+I have also participated in various projects, strengthening my Full-Stack skills.
 I'm genuinely interested in learning more and improving in every aspect of software development.

 📱 Experience in Android mobile applications